Qamrul A. Khanson

 When an obligatory part of a Salat is ignored or missed intentionally or unintentionally then Sajdah Sahu will not regulate the Salat.
 If a semi-obligatory part is missed intentionally then Sajdah Sahu will not regulate the Salat.
 If a semi-obligatory part is missed by forgetfulness then Sajdah Sahu would rectify the Salat.

-The obligatory elements of a Salat are 1) Intention 2) Takbir Tahreema 3) Recitation of Surah Al Fatiha in every Raka’at 4) Rukoo’a 5) Two Sujood in each Raka’at 6) Recitation of Tashahhud in the last Raka’at 7) Salam.
+The obligatory elements of a Salat are 1) Intention 2) Takbeer Tahreema 3) Recitation of Surah Al Fatiha in every Raka’at 4) Rukoo’a 5) Two Sujood in each Raka’at 6) Recitation of Tashahhud in the last Raka’at 7) Salam.

 Sajdah Sahu is obligatory when a person omits a Wajib (semi-obligatory) part of Salat, or if a person causes undue delay in performance of a Wajib or Fard part of Salat, or if a person repeats or overdoes something, or if a person recites The Qur'an audibly where it should be recited inaudibly or vice-versa, or if a person forgets to stand in Qauma or to sit in Jalsah, if a person forgets to observe the first sitting (Qua'dah Oula) and stands up, he should not resume the sitting position on remembering the mistake, but should complete the prayer and perform Sajdah Sahu.